Introduction

 Installing nightly

-If you specify the nightly channel when installing rustup
+If you specify the nightly channel when installing rustup, the

 installation means it will install the nightly channel regardless of whether